 The smart marketing team at momAgenda also collect emails from free eBook downloads and other premium content.
 The cool thing about the eBook below is that it’s not directly related to a product.
 The title isn’t, “The Home Organizer’s Buying Guide,” but, “Seven Secrets to Finding More Time for You.”

-BulletProof isn’t a typical eCommerce site (neither is Squad Locker) but their Complete Bulletproof Diet Roadmap download is a great example of a compelling, well-targeted content offer for obtaining email addresses before the purchase.
+BulletProof isn’t a typical eCommerce site but their Complete Bulletproof Diet Roadmap download is a great example of a compelling, well-targeted content offer for obtaining email addresses before the purchase.

 Back In Stock Notifications

-Most merchants specifically mention here that the shopper will see only one email from them and will not be added to a list.
+Most merchants specifically mention here that the shopper will see only one email from them and will not be added to a list – be sure that if this is stated clearly, then the notification is really all they receive.
 It would not be wise to add people to the marketing email list as the only way to receive in-stock notifications.
 However, it is completely appropriate to also include an offer to “sign up and save” on this purchase in the notification email when the time comes.